csdms/agu-2019/README.md

 # Exploring Surface Processes: How to Build Coupled Models

-*A workshop at the 2019 AGU Fall Meeting,
+A workshop at the 2019 AGU Fall Meeting.
-December 7, San Francisco, California*

 ## Instructors